terrychou/docs/pony-macos-privacy-policy.md

 # Privacy Policy

-This policy applies to all information collection and usage in app Pony on macOS.
+This policy applies to all information collection and usage in app "Pony - Pasteboard Nanny" on macOS.

+In the following, it will be simply called as "Pony".

 ## Information collection and usage